zSavT/EasyRemoteControl/doc/NOTE.md

 - Start the program from command line by passing as IP address and port parameters.
 - Start the program from the command line passing only the IP address, in this case the port will be the default one.

-É possibile cambiare IP e la porta di default nel file "_client_server_structure.h_".
+It is possible to change the IP and the default port in the file "_client_server_structure.h_".

 ## Client